Fellow-Consulting-AG/docapp-docs/docs/en/docbits/admin-guides/postman-projects.md

 ---
-title: "Docbits (DOC²) - Postman Guides"
+title: "DocBits (DOC²) - Postman Guides"
-description: This guide will help you learn how to make http requests via Postman to your Docbits (DOC²) Organization.
+description: This guide will help you learn how to make http requests via Postman to your DocBits (DOC²) Organization.
 date: "2022-10-20"
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Postman
   - Guide
   - Setup